 Medical students are billed in two installments each academic year, once for the Fall term in July and again for the Spring term in December.
 Notifications at Pitt are sent electronically to your pitt.edu email address.
 Due dates can be found by clicking here.
 Students may view and pay their tuition bill electronically via PittPAY.
 Questions regarding payment may be directed to the Student Payment Center.

 What are common mistakes encountered in the application process?

 - Not including the UPSOM federal code on the FAFSA

 - Submitting the FAFSA for the incorrect academic year

 - Not having the required signatures on the application documents or tax returns

 - Missing the application deadline

 I have previous educational loans.
 Will these loans be deferred automatically?

-If you have federal loans no action is required as the University’s Registrar’s Office reports enrollment each month.
-If you have private or institutional loans from another school you will want to contact the servicer to inquire what forms they need completed.
+If you have federal student loans, no action is required as the University’s Registrar’s Office reports enrollment each month.
+If you have private or institutional loans from another school you will want to contact the servicer to inquire what processes need to be completed.